sparsick/business-homepage/content/publication/interview-the-future-of-java/index.md

 publication_short = "Interview auf Nighthacking - The future of Java"

 # Abstract and optional shortened version.
-abstract = "I was interviewed by Yolande Poirier about the ftuture of Java " summary = ""
+abstract = "I was interviewed by Yolande Poirier about the future of Java " summary = ""

 # Is this a selected publication? (true/false)